reality-two/reality2-documentation/userfriendly/construct.md

 #### Keys and Data

-Bees have some optional Data, and encryption / decsryption Keys.
+Bees have some optional Data, and encryption / decryption Keys.
 The former is arranged as key / value pairs, where the keys are strings, and the values can be numbers, strings, boolean (true / false) or JSON.
 The latter are used when storing data on a node to ensure it is kept secure (see below).

 #### Antennae and Behaviours